 Thankfully, I’ve always loved writing--or I’d never put any thoughts out into the world!

-Once I started journaling for SohoSpark, my love of journals and handwriting was rekindled.
-As I started journaling more often, I watched my work go off on different tangents.
-I realized that there are even more reasons why I keep plugging away in my lined journals.
-For starters, it helps me focus on the joy in my stories.
+Since I've started journaling for SohoSpark, my love of journals and handwriting was rekindled.
+As I started journaling more often, I realized that there are even more reasons why I keep plugging away in my lined journals.
+It helps me focus on the joy in my stories.
 It’s a way to revisit memories.
 It sparks my creativity.

 Recently, the team at SohoSpark had an impromptu poll that asked this same question: Why do YOU journal?
 Most of the replies were very similar to my own.
 One thing I found very interesting, though, is that not ONE person referenced bullet journals or planners.
 No one said that they journal because it helps them stay organized.
 Instead, these are the reasons why you guys are journaling: